leeexing/Time-2016.11.30/README.md

 1. javascript
 2. css3
-3. html5
+3. project
-4. plugin | lib

 there are the modules in this repository.

 ## Why

-sometimes i will worry about my css is not master very well. so, I need spend some time to review it
+sometimes I will worry about my css is not master very well. so, I need spend some time to review it.

+also, I need learn some new characters of js and new frames